MoreThanPolitics/hk_election_database/LegCo elections/2020 pro-democracy camp primaries/README.md

 Localist groups:

 (Note: localist groups and individuals were often lumped together into a wider spectrum of “pro-democracy camp” by the media, and many localists disapproved of that.
 Here, “localist” refers to a combination of self-determination groups (or “left-wing localists” according to academia), district-based groups that sprung after the Umbrella Movement or the anti-extradition protests, and individuals who have expressed nativist views.
-The “right-wing localists”, in the academic sense, did not run in the primaries as they believed that they had been either excluded by the political system that there was no point in running, or they despised everyone who was part of the broader “pro-democracy camp”.)
+The “right-wing localists”, in the academic sense, did not run in the primaries as they believed that they had been either excluded by the political system that there was no point in running, or they despised everyone who was part of the broader “pro-democracy camp”.
+To learn more about localists in general, please refer to the “external reading” section.)

 Team Chu Hoi-dick of New Territories West 朱凱廸新西團隊